containrrr/watchtower/README.md

 * `--label-enable` Watch containers where the `com.centurylinklabs.watchtower.enable` label is set to true.
 * `--cleanup` Remove old images after updating.
 When this flag is specified, watchtower will remove the old image after restarting a container with a new image.
 Use this option to prevent the accumulation of orphaned images on your system as containers are updated.
 * `--tlsverify` Use TLS when connecting to the Docker socket and verify the server's certificate.
+* `--enable-update-commands` Enable the execution of *pre-update* and *post-update* commands on containers updated by watchtower.
 * `--debug` Enable debug mode.
 When this option is specified you'll see more verbose logging in the watchtower log file.
 * `--help` Show documentation about the supported flags.